WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 #### Design Choices

-* I decided the make my own logo using the matching color scheme(red and white for the text)
+* I've decided the make my own logo using the matching color scheme(red and white for the text).
+* I've decided to make the logo as SVG file so I could use it for both the navigation bar and Home page.

 ![Design Assets](./docs/images/design-assets.png)